Multimedia Guide using Adobe Premiere Pro

 Monday in Trinidad [NIKON Z 6, Sigma 24.0-105.0 mm f/4.0, ISO 9000, f/4, 1/250, Focal Length = 24]

-Most of the time, I find that the Sigma 24-105mm f/4 lens is perfect for most of my shooting needs.
+The Sigma 24-105mm f/4 lens is usually perfect for my shooting needs.
 I love shooting wide at 24mm.
 I captured the students during class times with the Storytellers Abroad Multimedia Workshop.

 Miki Veness is one of the students from Cedarville University who came to Trinidad for the workshop.
 [NIKON Z 6, Sigma 24.0-105.0 mm f/4.0, ISO 36000, f/4, 1/250, Focal Length = 105]

-At the same time, I like to zoom in to 105mm and get some photos.
-I like having a lens that lets me capture things near me, like in a room setting, and the Sigma 24-105mm is just perfect.
+At the same time, I like to zoom in to 105mm and take some photos.
+I like having a lens that lets me capture things near me, like in a room setting, and the Sigma 24-105mm is perfect for this.

 Mixing the Pigeon Peas with curried chicken at Turning Point Drug & Family Resource Centre.
 [NIKON Z 6, 24.0-105.0 mm f/4.0, ISO 51200, f/14, 1/80, Focal Length = 90]

-I love to photograph the food that I get to eat when I travel.
-Here I am showing the exceptional food that Lennox was making for us to enjoy.
+I love photographing the food I eat when I travel.
+Here, I am showing the exceptional food that Lennox was making for us to enjoy.

 Lennox Boodram – a ministry partner saved from drug and alcohol addiction- runs a Christian drug and family rehab center (Turning Point)that has been operating for the past five years at Turning Point Drug & Family Resource Centre.
 [NIKON Z 6, 24.0-105.0 mm f/4.0, ISO 51200, f/14, 1/125, Focal Length = 82]

-Combine those lenses with the Nikon Z6, and you have a small kit to cover most of your travels.
-The only thing I would add to the equipment is a super-wide angle lens if I knew I would be inside and needed to capture something I could not back up and get.
+Combine those lenses with the Nikon Z6; you have a small kit to cover most of your travels.
+The only thing I would add to the equipment is a super-wide-angle lens if I knew I would be inside and needed to capture something I could not back up and get.

 Lukas & Nate interview Scott Brock, missionary to Trinidad [NIKON Z 6, 24.0-105.0 mm f/4.0, ISO 9000, f/4, 1/250, Focal Length = 35]

-Now, when I am teaching these workshops, my focus is not on me shooting; instead, I am there to equip the students with the skills they need to capture a story.
+Now, when I teach these workshops, I do not focus on shooting; instead, I am there to equip the students with the skills they need to capture a story.

 Nate McClain & Lukas Benson are capturing the b-roll of Lennox Boodram as he is counseling two of the guys in his program at Turning Point Drug & Family Resource Centre.
 [NIKON Z 6, 24.0-105.0 mm f/4.0, ISO 4500, f/4, 1/250, Focal Length = 32]